codeborne/klite/TUTORIAL.md

 use<DBMigrator>()
 ```

-DBMigrator will look for `db.sql` file in the root of the classpath (resources) and run it against the database, let's create it:
+DBMigrator will look for `db.sql` file in the root of the classpath (resources, use the "db" directory if you have redefined Gradle source sets) and run it against the database, let's create it:

 ```sql
 --changeset todos